Egyptian Greeks: Greek community

 During the Balkan Wars, the Greek communities of Egypt sent volunteers, funded hospitals, and accommodated families of the soldiers.
-During World War II (1940–1945), more than 7000 Greeks fought for the Allies in the Middle East; 142 died.
+During World War II (1940–1945), more than 7,000 Greeks fought for the Allies in the Middle East; 142 died.
 Their financial contribution reached 2500 million Egyptian pounds.
 After the Suez Crisis, the British and French laborers left while the Greeks stayed.

 Patriarchate of Alexandria

-Greek-Egyptian benefactors
+Benefactors

-The emergence of a Greek aristocracy of rich industrialists, commercants and bankers created the legacy of Greek-Egyptian philanthropism.
+The emergence of a Greek aristocracy of rich industrialists, merchants and bankers created the legacy of Greek-Egyptian philanthropism.
 These benefactors donated large amounts for the building of schools, academies, hospitals and institutions in both Egypt and Greece.
 Michail Tositsas donated large amounts for the building of the Athens University, the Amalio Orphanage and the Athens Polytechnic.
 His wife Eleni Tositsa donated the land for the National Archaeological Museum of Athens.
 George Averoff also contributed to the building of the National Technical University of Athens, the Evelpidon Military Academy and the donation of the cruiser Averoff to the Hellenic Navy.
 Emmanouil Benakis contributed to the building of the National Gallery of Athens, while his son Antonis Benakis was the founder of the Benaki Museum.
 Other major benefactors include Nikolaos Stournaras, Theodoros Kotsikas, Nestoras Tsanaklis, Konstantinos Horemis, Stefanos Delta, Penelope Delta, Pantazis Vassanis and Vassilis Sivitanidis.

-Exodus
+Exodus from Egypt

 The exodus of Greeks from Egypt started before the coup d'état of 1952.
 With the establishment of the new sovereign regime of Gamal Abdel Nasser, rise of Pan-Arab nationalism, and the subsequent nationalisation of many industries in 1961 and 1963, thousands of Greek employees decided to emigrate.
 Many of them emigrated to Australia, the United States, Canada, South Africa, Western Europe, and Greece.
-Many Greek schools, churches, small communities and institutions subsequently closed, but many continue to function to this day.
+Many Greek schools, churches, small communities and institutions subsequently closed, although some continue to function to this day.
 The Nasser regime saw a big exodus of the Greeks from Egypt, but most of the minority left the country either before or after the period 1952–1970.
 The Arab-Israeli wars of 1956 and 1967 contributed to the uprooting of the sizeable Greek community in the Suez Canal cities, especially Port Said.